ebiwd/EBI-Style-lab/readme.md

-# EBI Style lab
+# EBI Style Lab
 This is a collaborative effort.
-The EBI Style lab is a place to communicate how we use visual identity, code, and language to make better and more accessible services -- it exists because of pan-EMBL-EBI collaboration.
+The EBI Style Lab is a place to communicate how we use visual identity, code, and language to make better and more accessible services -- it exists because of pan-EMBL-EBI collaboration.

 ## How to use a pattern